Find out about our therapeutic and counselling services.

 University therapists subscribe to the Codes of Ethics and Guidelines of their professional training bodies: BACP, UKCP [PDF 428KB] and BABCP [PDF 105KB].

-We will not breach confidentiality unless there is imminent risk to self or others (to protect your vital interests or that of another), including children or adults at risk.
+We will not breach confidentiality unless there is a serious risk of harm to either you or to others (to protect your vital interests or that of another), including to children or adults at risk.
 We will always try to inform you first before breaching confidentiality, but this may not always be possible.

 We are committed to the principles of Equal Opportunities and Open Access and have full disabled facilities.